tc39/proposal-math-sum/README.md

 Champions: Kevin Gibbons

-This proposal is at stage 2 of [the TC39 process](https://tc39.es/process-document/): the proposal has been accepted as a draft.
+This proposal is at stage 2.7 of [the TC39 process](https://tc39.es/process-document/): the proposal is approved in principle and now requires tests.

 ## Motivation